shangum/FAQ-Accordion-Card-Challenge-Frontend-Mentor/README.md

 - [Online Gradient Generator](https://cssgradient.io/) - Useful tool that helped me easily generate a good looking gradient.
 - [Sass pixel to Rems](https://dev.to/nikolab/convert-px-to-rem-using-sass-3-methods-4ep2) - Used to create a Sass function that helped me convert pixels to Rem units easily.
 - [Background Position](https://www.w3schools.com/cssref/pr_background-position.asp) - Helped me to position background images on applied elements.
-- [Flip An Image](https://css-tricks.com/snippets/css/flip-an-image/) - Showed me how to use css to flip images along their axis.
+- [Flip An Image](https://css-tricks.com/snippets/css/flip-an-image/) - This showed me how to use css to flip images along their axis.
 - [Maintaining Position of Elements with Absolute](https://stackoverflow.com/questions/59751166/how-to-keep-element-with-position-absolute-on-the-same-position-when-resizing) - Helped me in figuring out how to have a position absolute element (the box in this case) and keep it in the proper relative position when the screen resizes.